5004-SEA-Fa24-Geeng/final-project-finalproject-group5/README.md

 - 💻 **Graphical User Interface**
   Interactive and responsive web interface built with React.

-- 📂 **Load and Modify Saved Lists**
+- 📂 **Modify Movie Lists**
-  Load previously saved lists and modify them using filtering and sorting options.
+  Modify movie list by using filtering and sorting options.

 - 🔎 **Search Functionality**
   Search movies by keyword using the filter form.